 The button with the microphone summons Alexa.
 Amazon's voice assistant works in the same way as on the Echo Show or Spot, with visual accompaniment to its usual selection of news, weather and Skills.

-If you download the Amazon TV app for Android and iOS, setup is extremely simple, because you can use your phone keyboard to type in the IDs and passwords for your various streaming accounts (Amazon Prime, Netflix; music services including Spotify and Tidal are also supported).
+If you download the Amazon TV app for Android and iOS, setup is extremely simple, because you can use your phone keyboard to type in the IDs and passwords for your various streaming accounts (Amazon Prime, Netflix, Spotify, Tidal and the like).

 Entering text via the remote and on-screen keyboard isn't nightmarish or anything, but the app is definitely the way to go.
 It also duplicates the Fire TV's controls, should the remote get lost, or its twin AAA batteries run dry.